Fill in your address to get an estimate of your home’s value in the current market:

 We are also proud to note that we have over 1,800 followers on Facebook, and we are the number 1 most visited Manitou Springs real estate page.

 Facebook post boosting is just one prong of our social media strategy to get your house the most exposure possible.
-We also post all new properties on our Google+ account so your listing with Manitou Springs Real Estate will show more prominently in Google searches.
-We also re-post to Twitter, one of the world’s largest real-time, publicly visible sites.
+Our Google Business account shows up when user search for properties in Manitou.
+We re-post to Twitter, one of the world’s largest real-time, publicly visible sites.

 We have a newly redesigned website with enhanced mobile-friendly design and an information blog (where you are reading this post!)
 Our website also features a function for personalized searches which display mapped listings.